Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Simulation

 \subsection{Average latency v.s.
 UE’s distance to the BS}

-Afterwards, we investigate the effects of UE’s distance to the BS on the average latency of the single traffic type of which the characteristics are the same as part C. Fig. \ref{fig:distance} shows the average latency with different distances to BS 2.
-When UE is getting away from one BS, i.e., BS 2, single path solution gets less gain than other solutions because the average latency under single path solution increases more rapidly regardless the total bandwidth.
+Afterwards, we investigate the effects of UE’s distance to the BS on the average latency of the single traffic type of which the characteristics are the same as part C. Fig. \ref{fig:distance} shows the average latency with different distances to BS2.
+When UE is getting away from BS2, the single-path solution gets lower gains than other solutions because the average latency under the single-path solution increases more rapidly regardless of the total bandwidth.